 Working with a group of private backers, we successfully acquired the largest cliff in the East and opened it to everyone.
 This effort was the inspiration for the Access Fund's Climbing Conservation Loan program , which has led to the protection and continued access of numerous climbing areas across the country.
 This transacation was valued at $250,000 and we have completely paid off all of the loans and hold the deed to the property.

-Southwest Virginia is not known as a climbing destination, but the cliffline at Hidden Vallley once was one for climbers in NC, TN, and VA.
+Southwest Virginia is not (yet) known as a climbing destination, but the cliffline at Hidden Vallley once was one for climbers in NC, TN, and VA.
 Closed for several years, after almost 2 years of negotiations we acquired a 20+ acre critical piece of the cliff that provides access to several hundred sport and traditional climbing routes.
 Hidden Valley has been recognized by the state of Virginia as a recreational treasure and is part of a larger effort to develop a recreational economy in this part of the state.
 Stewardship by CCC volunteers has resulted in updates to fixed anchors on several dozen climbs and has included the use of more sustainable legacy bolts, which will allow us to more easily replace fixed gear in the future.
-Thanks to inviduals and organizations like REI and Rock & Rave we paid off the loans in under a year and were able to build a new parking lot to accommodate the growing user community.
+Thanks to individuals and organizations like REI and Rock & Rave we paid off the loans in under a year and were able to build a new parking lot to accommodate the growing user community.

 Once a popular winter area for many climbers, Sauratown was closed for many years.
 We successfully negotiated an access agreement and lease with the land owner that has grown from 3 weekends a year to 2 months a year and now stands at 4 months per year.
 We have replaced numerous pieces of fixed gear and thanks to grants from REI and the American Alpine Club are investing in an improved access trail that will benefit climbers and visitors to the YMCA camp at the base of the mountain.